redbluewater/NPOCandTNfromShimadzu/README.md

 * name of the file exported from the Shimadzu (line 6)
 * the weight of KHP and KNO3 in the concentrated stock solution (lines 10 and 11)
 * the weight of concentrated stock diluted into a 100 ml flask

+Once the edits are done, type `runFxn` into the MATLAB command window.